WINUprj/input-notes/README.md

 # input-notes
-Notes for outputting the contents that I studied, influenced by [this repo](https://github.com/syuntoku14/Shumi-Note).
+Notes for the contents I studied.
+The format is heavily influenced by [this repo](https://github.com/syuntoku14/Shumi-Note).

 ## Direction